pdqnguyen/pdqnguyen.github.io/_posts/2022-03-18-reviews-part-1.md

 </div>

+Aggregating over discographies, <span class="strong-text">Iron Maiden is the most-reviewed artist</span>.
+With 480 album reviews submitted, they stand well above the others.

 #### By genre

-This split is a little different from the rest because there can be multiple genres per row.
+This split in genres is a little different from the rest because there can be multiple genres per row.

-#### Genres with most reviews